tinacms/tina.io/content/blog/introducing-media-manager.md

 3 new attributes were added to the individual [`Media` object interface](/docs/media/#media).

-* `type` : Denotes whether the media item is a [file or a directory](https://github.com/tinacms/tinacms/issues/1452).
+- `type` : Denotes whether the media item is a [file or a directory](https://github.com/tinacms/tinacms/issues/1452).
-* `id`: A unique identifier for this file, typically the full path to the file.
+- `id`: A unique identifier for this file, typically the full path to the file.
-* `previewSrc`: A URL to source a preview image.
+- `previewSrc`: A URL to source a preview image.
 This attribute is optional, but should be included in the return values of a media store's `list` function in order to display preview images in the media listing.

 ### Media Store

 Two new methods were added to the [Media Store](/docs/media/#media-store) interface.

-* `list`: This function provides a paginated list of available items for the media manager to render.
+- `list`: This function provides a paginated list of available items for the media manager to render.
-* `delete`: This function deletes a media file.
+- `delete`: This function deletes a media file.

 These methods are **required** in order to satisfy the `MediaStore` interface.
 All media stores available in `tinacms` have been updated to support these methods, but if you have created a custom store, you will need to implement these yourself when updating.

 ### Events

 We added many [new events](https://github.com/tinacms/tinacms/pull/1474) to mark the asynchronous methods used for media management.
 Use these media events to track media changes or states within your CMS and trigger feedback to the user.
-Read the [documentation](/docs/events) to learn how to subscribe to and interact with events.

-* `media:upload:start`
+- `media:upload:start`
-* `media:upload:success`
+- `media:upload:success`
-* `media:upload:failure`
+- `media:upload:failure`
-* `media:list:start`
+- `media:list:start`
-* `media:list:success`
+- `media:list:success`
-* `media:list:failure`
+- `media:list:failure`
-* `media:delete:start`
+- `media:delete:start`
-* `media:delete:success`
+- `media:delete:success`
-* `media:delete:failure`
+- `media:delete:failure`
-* `media:previewSrc:start`
+- `media:previewSrc:start`
-* `media:previewSrc:success`
+- `media:previewSrc:success`
-* `media:previewSrc:failure`
+- `media:previewSrc:failure`

 ### Image Fields